Fort Miami (Indiana): French control (1715-1760)

-Forts without a Garrison, British Influence (1761-1794)
+Forts without a garrison, British influence, French and American defeats (1761-1794)

 In 1763, during Pontiac's Rebellion, the British lost control of the fort after commander Holmes was lured outside by his Miami mistress and immediately shot and killed by a group of Miami waiting for him.
 Holme's head was cut off, brought into the fort, and thrown into the corporal's bed.
 The rest of the garrison was then massacred, with only five members left to survive.
 From this point forward, no active garrison would exist at the fort for the next three decades and its population would be described as a varied mix of English and French traders, rebellious frontiersmen and defiant natives.
 Around this time in 1765, famous trader George Croghan rode the Wabash all the way up to Kekionga providing a critical account:The Twightwee village [the English called the Miamis "twightwees"] is situated on both sides of a river called St. Joseph.
 This river where it falls into the Miami [Maumee] river about a quarter of a mile from this place is one hundred yards wide, on the east side of which stands a stockade fort, somewhat ruinous.
 The Indian village consists of about forty or fifty cabins, besides nine or ten French houses, a runaway colony from Detroit during the late Indian war; they were concerned in it, and being afraid of punishment came to this post, where ever since they have spirited up the Indians against the English.
 All the French residing here a lazy indolent people.
 Fond of breeding mischief... and should by no means be suffered to remain here...
 The country is pleasant, the soil rich and well watered.In 1772, Sir William Johnson, suggested to the British government the idea of reoccupying Fort Miami for importance it held.
 Tensions between inhabitants of the fort and the British had cooled, and they were therefore willing to accept friendship with the English.
-In 1776, during the American Revolutionary War, it was placed under strict supervision by British Officer Jacques LaSalle, whose duties were to check passports of travelers coming from down from Detroit to the Wabash or Ohio, and to ensure that the natives remained allied with the British.
+In 1776, during the American Revolutionary War, it was placed under strict supervision by British Officer Jacques LaSalle, whose duties were to check passports of travelers coming down from Detroit to the Wabash or Ohio, and to ensure that the natives remained allied with the British.